 Cryptocurrency can fluctuate from minute to minute and day to day, so understand that making your own NFT is a financial risk no matter what.

 To buy some ETH, you’ll need to sign up with a crypto exchange, check out our comparison of the best crypto exchanges.

-Once you’ve got some ETH, you’ll need to transfer a starter amount ($300-500) to a soft wallet that you can then use to connect to the NFT platform of your choice.
+Once you’ve got some ETH, you’ll need to transfer a starter amount ($300-500) to a crypto wallet, like the Coinbase Wallet, MEW, or Metamask, that you can then use to connect to the NFT platform of your choice.

 We recommend using MetaMask to do this.
 Search for the Chrome extension and read their tutorials.
 It’s not that hard to set up.

 Next, create the NFT listing on an NFT marketplace